-The following Table 1 and 2 list the threatened ecological communities and species relevant to each controlled action under the EPBC Act, which at a minimum, is to be included in the impact assessment in the MNES section.
+This section identifies the listed threatened species and ecological communities relevant to this controlled action (EPBC2020/8705) under the EPBC Act, which at a minimum, is to be included in the impact assessment in the MNES section of the EIS.

-Note: The list at Table 1 and 2 may not be a complete list of listed threatened species and ecological communities that will or are likely be impacted by the action.
+Note: The lists below may not be a complete list of listed threatened species and ecological communities that will or are likely be impacted by the action.
 It is the proponent's responsibility to ensure that any listed threatened species and ecological communities at the time of the controlled action decision, which will or are likely to be impacted by the action, are assessed for the Minister's consideration.
-Any listing events (e.g. the listing or uplisting of a species) that occur after the controlled action decision (4 September 2020) do not affect the assessment and approval process.
+Any listing events (e.g. the listing or up-listing of a species) that occur after the controlled action decision (28 August 2020) do not affect the assessment and approval process.